 But where should you get started if you want to take control and make the most of the consumer’s voice?

-Google My Business (GMB), the most recent incarnation of what was previously called Google Places and Google Local, is the starting point for any online review marketing strategy.
+Google Business Profile, previously known as Google My Business (GMB), is the starting point for any online review marketing strategy.

-And if you think this doesn’t affect you because your business is online instead of local, you’re wrong.
+You’re wrong if you think this doesn’t affect you because your business is online instead of local.

 In one study that involved 30,000 sites, investing in reviews increased organic traffic from 5,500 to 8,000 in nine months.